 Black mold does not affect everyone in the same way.
 However, those with an allergy or sensitivity to the spores may experience symptoms such as congestion, red eyes, respiratory problems, and skin rashes.

 Mold is a type of fungus.
-It is present almost everywhere, including the air.
 In general, normal amounts of mold in the environment do not pose a substantial health risk to healthy people with regular immune system function.

 There is no single type of mold called “black mold” — many molds are black.
 When people use the term, they may be referring to a type called Stachybotrys chartarum (S. chartarum), also known as Stachybotrys atra.